moorscode/stencil-smarty3/readme.txt

 This plugin enables the use of the Stencil template engine in combination with the Stencil plugin.

 == Description ==
-The Stencil: Smarty 3.x Implementation enables the use of the Stencil template engine in your themes.
+The Stencil: Smarty 3.x Implementation enables the use of the Smarty 3 template engine in your themes.

 For specific details about how your theme should be set up, please see the installation instructions of the Stencil plugin.
 You can see a working sample theme at <https://github.com/moorscode/stencil-sample-theme-smarty>.